Your gift is 100% tax deductible

 For medical questions, we encourage you to review our information with your doctor.

-Myelodysplastic syndromes (MDS) are conditions that can occur when the blood-forming cells in the bone marrow become abnormal.
-This leads to low numbers of one or more types of blood cells.
+Myelodysplastic syndromes (MDS), also known as myelodysplastic neoplasms, are conditions that can occur when the blood-forming cells in the bone marrow become abnormal, resulting in the marrow not making enough healthy new blood cells.
+This leads to low levels of one or more types of blood cells.
 MDS is considered a type of cancer.

-Bone marrow is found in the middle of certain bones.
+Bone marrow is the spongy substance in the middle of certain bones.
 It is made up of blood-forming cells, fat cells, and supporting tissues.
 A small fraction of the blood-forming cells are blood stem cells.
 Stem cells are needed to make new blood cells.

 There are 3 main types of blood cells: red blood cells, white blood cells, and platelets.